-31 How is a security interest created over earnings of a vessel, charter contracts, insurances, etc?
+32 How is a security interest created over earnings of a vessel, charter contracts, insurances, etc?
 How are these security interests perfected?

 Security interests over earnings of a ship, charter contracts and insurances can be created by means of an assignment.
-In order to be effective as a legal assignment under section 136 of the Law of Property Act 1925, the assignment must be in writing, signed by the assignor and it must be absolute, and not purporting to be by way of charge only.
+To be effective as a legal assignment under section 136 of the Law of Property Act 1925, the assignment must be in writing, signed by the assignor and it must be absolute, and not purporting to be by way of charge only.
 Only the benefit of an agreement may be assigned.
 In addition, written notice of the assignment must be given to the debtor (eg, the charterer in an assignment of earnings and the insurer in an assignment of insurances).
 If the assignment satisfies these requirements, the legal right to the debt, all legal and other remedies for the recovery of that debt and the power to give good discharge without involving the assignor, transfers to the assignee.
 If the assignment does not fulfil all of these requirements, it does not necessarily fail.
 It is likely to operate as an equitable assignment.
-The disadvantages of this are that the lender cannot give a good discharge for the debt without the agreement of the borrower and the lender cannot sue the debtor without joining the borrower into the action.
+The disadvantages of this are that the lender (the assignee) cannot give a good discharge for the debt without the agreement of the borrower (the assignor) and the lender cannot sue the third-party debtor without joining the borrower into the action.

 Alternatively, these security interests can be created by means of a fixed or floating charge.
-Any charges over UK-flagged ships must be registered with Companies House in order to ensure they take priority.
-Fixed and floating charges are discussed in more detail in question 33.
+Any charges granted by UK companies over UK-flagged ships must be registered with Companies House in order to ensure they take priority.
+Fixed and floating charges are discussed in more detail in question 34.

-32 Must security interests against non-vessel collateral be registered to be enforceable?
+33 Must security interests against non-vessel collateral be registered to be enforceable?
 If so, where are such filings made?

 The two most common types of security interest against non-ship-related collateral are security over the borrower's shares, and security over a bank account.
-Security interests over bank accounts are discussed in question 33.
+Security interests over bank accounts are discussed in question 34.

-Ship finance lenders will often take a charge or pledge over the shares in the borrower company.
-A share pledge is the appropriate form of security where shares are in bearer form.
-A share charge is used where shares are registered.
-The main advantage of a share charge or pledge is that following an event of default (see question 34), the lender will be able to sell the shipowning company as well as the ship itself.
+Ship finance lenders will often take a charge over the shares in the borrower company.
+The main advantage of a share charge is that following an event of default (see question 35), the lender will be able to sell the shipowning company as well as the ship itself.

-In order to secure priority a share charge or pledge should be registered at Companies House.
-Although some security created over shares may be subject to the Financial Collateral Arrangements Regulations 2003, which provides that the security does not need to be registered, most practitioners still take a cautious view and register the security at Companies House.
+In order to secure priority a share charge should be registered at Companies House.
+Although some security created over shares may be subject to the Financial Collateral Arrangements Regulations 2003, which provides that the security does not need to be registered, most practitioners still take a cautious view and register (or attempt to register) the security at Companies House.

-33 How is a security interest over a deposit account established?
+How is a security interest over a deposit account established?
 How is a security interest perfected?

-A security interest over a deposit account is usually taken by way of a fixed or floating charge.
+A security interest over a deposit account opened with the lender is usually taken by way of a fixed or floating charge (or if the borrower's deposit account is held with a third-party bank, by way of an assignment in favour of the lender - see question 32).